 - 1. On the domain controller, double-click the setup.exe file to start the installation. - 2.
 Select a folder for the PSA binaries, local database, and log files. - 3.
 Enter the host names (or IP addresses) and SSL ports of the PingDataSync Servers, such as sync.host.com:636.
 Do not add any prefixes to the hostnames. - 4.
 Enter the Directory Manager DN and password.
 This creates an ADSync user on the PingDataSync Server. - 5.
-Enter a password (secret key) for the ADSync user that will be used by the PSA when connecting to the PingDataSync Server instances. - 6.
+Enter a secret key (password) that the sync agent uses when the ADSync user connects to the PingDataSync Server instances. - 6.
 Click Next to begin the installation.
 All of the specified PingDataSync Servers are contacted, and any failures will roll back the installation.
 If everything succeeds, a message displays indicating that a restart is required.
 The PSA will start when the computer restarts, and the LSA process is loaded into memory.
 The LSA process cannot be restarted at runtime. - 7.
 If synchronizing pre-encoded passwords from Active Directory to a Ping Identity system, allow pre-encoded passwords in the default password policy.